brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Constant When*: `dealias(type)` is a reflection representing a complete class type.

 [#]{.pnum} *Returns*: Let `C` be the type represented by `dealias(type)`.
 A `vector` containing the reflections of all the direct base class relationships, if any, of `C` such that, letting `$ref-b$` be a reflection representing that base class relationship, `is_accessible($ref-b$, ctx)` is `true`.
-The direct base class relationships appear in the order in which the corresponding base classes appear in the *base-specifier-list* of `C`.
+The direct base class relationships appear in the order in which the corresponding base classes appear in the `$base-specifier-list$` of `C`.

 ```cpp
 consteval vector<info> static_data_members_of(info type, access_context ctx);